unixsurfer/anycast_healthchecker/README.rst

 logging data.
 The following is the default keys:

-* asctime: Human-readable time when the log message was created.
-Example value 2017-07-23 09:43:28,995.
+* asctime: Human-readable time when the log message was created, example value 2017-07-23 09:43:28,995.

-* levelname: Text logging level for the message.
-Example value WARNING.
+* levelname: Text logging level for the message, example value WARNING.

-* process: Process ID.
-Example value 23579
+* process: Process ID, example value 23579

 * message: The logged message.

-* prefix_length: The prefix length of the Anycast Address associated with the logged message.
-Example value 128.
+* prefix_length: The prefix length of the Anycast Address associated with the logged message, example value 128.
+  This key isn't present for messages, which were logged by the parent thread.

-* status: The status of the service when message was logged.
-Example value down.
+* status: The status of the service when message was logged, possible values are down, up and unknown.

-* ip_address: fd12:aba6:57db:ffff::2

-* ip_check_disabled: false.
+  This key isn't present for messages, which were logged by the parent thread.

+* ip_address: The Anycast IP address of the monitored service for which the message was logged, example value fd12:aba6:57db:ffff::2 This key isn't present for messages, which were logged by the parent thread.

+* ip_check_disabled: Either ``true`` when the assignment check of ``ip_prefix`` to the interface is disabled, otherwise ``false``.
+  This key isn't present for messages, which were logged by the parent thread.

-* version: "0.7.4",
+* version: The running version of anycast-healthchecker, example value 0.7.4.

 * program: "anycast-healthchecker".

-* service_name: "foo1IPv6.bar.com"

-HTTP to a central place in addition to write them to log files.
-It builds a JSON blob with a specific data structure, which **is not** configurable at the moment.

-The following settings can be added to the [daemon] section for enabling JSON logging.
+* service_name: The name of the service defined in configuration for which the message was logged, example value "foo1IPv6.bar.com".
+Logging messages from the parent thread will have value "MainThread".

 * **json_logging** Defaults to **false**